-By now, I’d also got the bug for helping people to change their thinking, their behaviours and in turn their lives, so finding a more therapeutic application was inevitable.
+By now, I’d also got the bug for helping people to change their thinking, their behaviours and, in turn, their lives; finding a more therapeutic application was inevitable.

 Throughout the next decade, the side project became the main project.
 I completed formal training in Clinical Hypnotherapy, completed my Postgraduate Diploma in Psychology and more importantly racked up thousands of hours of clinical sessions refining my art.
 I’ve also trained in and learned many other techniques that I have blended into my own approach.
 If lists of formal qualifications are your thing, you can read mine via my LinkedIn.

 For several years, I progressed to setting up and running dedicated hypnotherapy clinics on London’s world-famous Harley Street, as well as developing my own approach to hypnotherapy and coaching, The Storyworking Method®.

 I’ve become especially well-known for my stop smoking hypnotherapy work, with one such clinic focused entirely on this niche area, The Harley Street Stop Smoking Clinic.
-This is also an issue close to my heart for personal reasons and is also now the only one for which I still provide 1-2-1 sessions (via Skype/Zoom).
+This is also an issue close to my heart for personal reasons and is now also the only one for which I still provide 1-2-1 sessions for new clients (via Skype/Zoom).

 I’m an enthusiastic promoter of the benefits of practical wellbeing, particularly the regular use of hypnotic audios and custom hypnosis recordings.

 An aspiring polymath, I’m always learning and looking to find exciting, innovative and rewarding ways to apply my approach.
 These include everything from fitness training and corporate consultancy to more esoteric arts such as the tarot, Celtic shamanism and my training as a druidic bard.